 As part of the coursework for Legal Problem Solving (LPS), all students contribute a post to this course blog.
 Students develop posts from a weekly journal entry, which also is required coursework.
 The purpose of journal entries is to invite deeper, personal reflection on the subject matter in LPS, reflection being a key component of content understanding and mastery.
 This course explores how human centered design and other creative problem solving methods and mindsets inform three areas: (1) the delivery of legal services, (2) how we solve clients' (legal) problems, and (3) how law students can intentionally shape their professional journeys.
 Each student post will touch on one or more of these three areas.

-This LPS post is by Kendra Arnold, a 2L student at Vanderbilt Law School.
+This LPS post is by Kendra Arnold, Vanderbilt Law School class of 2019.

 Vanderbilt Law has recently increased its credit requirement for “Professional Skills” courses, based on revised ABA requirements.
 Consequently, this fall I enrolled in Legal Problem Solving.
 Throughout the semester, the course has opened my eyes to the possibility of redefining the legal profession and law school experience by training future lawyers to employ Design Thinking.